fireskyvvv/haikara-docs/docs/en/guide/introduction/what-is-haikara.md

 ## Main Features
 - **Define binding with code only**
-  You can define data binding for UI ToolKit using only C#.
+  You can define data binding for UI Toolkit using only C#.
   No work is required in the UI Builder.
 ```csharp
     [HaikaraUI]